ahwayakchih/openshift-nodebb/README.markdown

 ### 7. Push everything to application repository

-This will push source code to OpenShift servers, deploy and start application.
+This will push everything to OpenShift servers, deploy and start NodeBB.

 ```sh
 git push origin master